ehovers10/dci/_chapters/dispute-in-discourse.md

 {% endcapture %}
 {% include ex.html type="def" term="Focus semantic value" sent="Example" sub="Sub-example" defn=fsem %}

+Since focus-related effects can influence interpretation at nearly any level of linguistic analysis, expressions of all types will also be associated with a focus semantic value of the appropriate type.
+Rooth {% include ref.html id="rooth1985" o="" %} also provides a recursive definition that allows one to derive focus semantic values for expressions containing focused elements as proper parts.
+As an example, in the case of full sentences, alternative semantics suggests that "the focus semantic value for a phrase of category *S* [sentence] is the set of propositions obtainable from the ordinary semantic value by making a substitution in the position corresponding to the focused phrase'' {% include ref.html id="rooth1992" o="n" p="2" e="." %}

-By adding this additional resource to the semanticist's tool bag, the alternative semantics account of focus promises to provide a unifying explanation of the various focus-related interpretive effects.
+By adding this additional resource to the semanticist's tool bag, the alternative semantics account of focus promises to provide a unifying explanation of the myriad focus-related interpretive effects.
 The idea is that the two types of semantic value interact with various semantic and pragmatic rules to give the intended interpretations of focus-sensitive constructions.
 The principle job of the semanticist is then to discover the requisite rules governing the interaction between the two semantic values.

 [^roothgen]: Rooth actually prefers a generalized version of the pragmatic constraint.
 This allows us to extract any reference to focus semantic values from the semantic theory, isolating it entirely within the pragmatics.
 For our purposes, the conspicuity of the specific QA-congruence rule is preferable. {% include ref.html id="rooth1992" o="" %}

 ## Questions under discussion

-The star bit of data that is marshalled in support of alternative semantics is question/answer congruence.
-While the (b) answer in the following is appropriate, the (c) answer seems to miss the point of the disucssion proposal made in (a).
+A principle feather in the cap of alternative semantics is explanation it gives for the phenomenon of question/answer congruence.
+QA-congruence is exhibited in the following example:

 {% include ex.html type="ex" sent='Who ate the last cookie?' sub='[Caitlin]<sub>f</sub> ate the last cookie.|Caitlin ate the last [cookie]<sub>f</sub>.' term="cookie" %}

-It would appear that there is a pragmatic rule dictating the form of reponse that can {% include concept.html word="felicitously" base="felicitous" e="" %} follow a question, and that focus plays a role in the pragmatic process.
+While the (b) answer in [Cookie](#cookie) is a perfectly appropriate response to the question, the (c) answer seems to miss the point of the disucssion proposal made in (a).
+It would appear that there is a pragmatic rule dictating the form of response that can {% include concept.html word="felicitously" base="felicitous" e="" %} follow a question, and that focus plays a role in the pragmatic process.
 Roughly, the data suggests that the focused element in a response must correspond to the wh-word of the question to which it is a response.

 The alternative semantics for focus provides us with the framework needed to explain the presence of this pragmentic rule.
 Questions are generally understood to have as their semantic value the set of propositions that constitute answers to the question {% include ref.html id="hamblin1958,groenendijk1984" o="n" e="." %}  So, a (suitably contextually constrained) semantic value for the question in [Cookie](#cookie) might be as in (a) below, which is identical to the focus semantic value of the first response but differs from that of the second (represented in (b) and (c), respectively):

 {% include ex.html type="ex" term="Cookie semantic values" sub="{ <em>Albert ate the last cookie</em>, <em>Betsy ate the last cookie</em>, <em>Caitlin ate the last cookie</em>, ... }|{ <em>Caitlin ate the last apple</em>, <em>Caitlin ate the last beet</em>, <em>Caitlin ate the last cookie</em>, ... }" sent="{ <em>Albert ate the last cookie</em>, <em>Betsy ate the last cookie</em>, <em>Caitlin ate the last cookie</em>, ... }" %}

-We can then provide a formal characterization of the pragmatic rule:[^roothgen]
+Thus, we supplement the dual-semantic values framework of alternative semantics with a pragmatic rule to the effect that a felicitous response to a question must have a focus semantic value that matches the ordinary semantic value of the question.[^roothgen] Formally:

 {% capture qa %}
 In a question/answer pair &#x27e8; &psi;, &alpha; &#x27e9;, {% include sem.html term='&psi;' index="o"%} &sube; {% include sem.html term='&alpha;' index="f" %}
 {% endcapture %}
 {% include ex.html type="def" term="QA-Congruence" sent="Example" sub="Sub-example" defn=qa %}

-Craige Roberts suggests that questions and answers provide the principle organizing structure of discourse.

-## Plans of inquiry

-Analyzing focus interpretation in terms of a pragmatic rule connecting focus semantic values to semantic antecedents in prior discourse is incredibly fruitful.
-But now consider the following example:
+Craige Roberts {% include ref.html id="roberts1996" o="" %} develops an integrated theory of pragmatics centered on the question/answer relationship.
+Her idea is that questions and answers provide the principle organizing structure of discourse.
+The relevance of a new contribution to the conversation is thus judged in terms of how it fits into that structure.
+The central order of business in a discourse is to answer the question under discussion (*QUD*).
+But the path to reaching the answer may not be direct.
+It can involve providing merely partial anwsers, or it can involve introducing a sub-question, getting the answer to which would aid in getting the answer to the original question.

+However, the discourse participants get there, they are constantly coordinating their contributions around the *QUD*.
+To be relevant, an assertion must provide at least a partial answer to this question {% include ref.html id="roberts1996" o="n" p="21"%}.
+Roberts takes questions to have the standard, set of propositions, semantic value, which provides for a natural, set-theoretic account of the partial-answerhood relation.
+A partial answer to a question *q* is a proposition that entails, for at least one member proposition *q*<sub>i</sub> of the interpretation of the question, either that *q*<sub>i</sub> is true or that it is false.
+If the dynamical function of asserting is to eliminate certain propositions from the common ground, then the *QUD* framework requires that felicitous assertions eliminate along the contours of the *QUD*.
+An assertion whose content cross-cuts the partition of the common ground imposed by the QUD fails to provide a relevant contribution to discourse.

+The *QUD* model can easily incorporate everything above regarding QA-congruence and focus interpreation.
+But, not all conversations begin with an explicit question.
+Many start with an assertion, and seem roll along fruitfully from there.
+In Roberts' framework, the discourse structure is a theoretical posit --  a set of organizing principles that unify a set of apparently disparate data points drawn from speaker intuitions about semantic content and pragmatic felicity.
+As such, it is perfectly possible for questions to be implicit in the conversation.
+While every appropriate assertion must bring us closer to an answer to some question, discourse participants frequently {% include concept.html word="accommodate" base="" e="" %} the question necessary to make sense of an assertion in context.

+Accommodation is a powerful tool, but it cannot be comissioned to fix every gap in a theory of pragmatics, and the QUD model seems to have an issue right out of the gate.
+There are perfectly felicitous responses to questions that do not eliminate cells from the question's partition space.

 {% include ex.html type="ex" sent='What did people bring to the picinic?' sub='The [children]<sub>cf</sub> brought [unbridled enthusiasm]<sub>f</sub>' term="picnic" %}

+The response in [Picnic](#picnic) involves two focused elements.
+For both elements, it is easy enough to generate the requisite alternative sets.

+{% capture confocus %}
+{% include sem.html term='Picnic' type='cf' index="f" %} = { <em>People brought potato salad</em>, <em>People brought frisbees</em>, <em>People brought unbridled enthusiasm</em>, ... }
+{% endcapture %}
+{% capture focus %}
+{% include sem.html term='Picnic' type='f' index="f" %} = { <em>Everyone brought unbridled enthusiasm</em>, <em>The Robbins family brought unbridled enthusiasm</em>, <em>The children brought unbridled enthusiasm</em>, ... }
+{% endcapture %}
+{% include ex.html type="ex" term="picnic alt sets" sent=confocus sub=focus defn="Obs/Def" %}

-This response involves two focused elements.
-For both elements, it is easy enough to generate the requisite alternative sets, and alternative set generated for the second focused element (marked with a subscripted *f*), is perfectly congruent with the preceding question.
-But a difficulty arises when we attempt to apply the felicity condition to the element labeled with *cf* (for *contrastive focus*).
+The alternative set generated for the second focused element (marked with a subscripted *f*), is perfectly congruent with the preceding question.
+But a difficulty arises when we attempt to apply the felicity condition to the element labeled with *cf* for *contrastive focus*.
 Its alternative set is distinctly not congruent with the preceding question, so we would expect the entire utterance to be marked as infelicitous.

+**Nature of contrastive focus and difference from normal focus**

-Daniel Buring [buering2003] has supplied us with a technique to locate the requisite antecedent.
-Building on the notion of the question under discussion developed by Cragie Roberts [roberts1998], Buring posits the existence of a *discourse tree*, which provides structure for the inquiry being undertaken.
+Daniel Bu&#x0308;ring {% include ref.html id="buering2003" o="" %} develops a technique to locate the requisite antecedent.
+Building on the *QUD* model, Bu&#x0308;ring posits the existence of a *discourse tree*, which generates additional structure in the inquiry.
 Each question governing the inqury is a node in the tree and is associated with an array of subquestions, complete answers to which constitute partial answers to the parent question.
 The idea is that the subquestions provide a _plan of inquiry_ for addressing the parent question.
 The objective of the inquiry is to answer the top-most question in the tree.
-The plan for doing so is to answer each of the subquestions in turn.
+The plan for doing so is to answer each of the subquestions in turn.[^stratq]

-But how should we apply this porposal to the current case, where contrastive focus is present without any explicit question?
-We can, of course, appeal again to the ever present implicit question under discussion.
-All discourses, it would be maintained, whether questions have been explicitly introduced or not, are governed by a plan of inquiry, which is structured by questions, implicit if need be.
-Then, the explanation of the contrastive topic in (@bears) would be that the original assertion offers an answer to a parent question, and the correction that follows rejects this answer, replacing it with an answer to a subquestion.
+[^stratq]: How, if at all, does Buring's proposal differ from Roberts' *strategy of inquiry*?

+**Represent structure in Picnic example**

+## Advancement or accommodation

+**Extended accommodation**

 This proposal certainly fits with the structure of the question under discussion representation of the conversational scoreboard.
 But we may be left a little unsatisfied with the details.
 First, it seems to be straining the notion of presupposition pretty heavily.
 Not only is there no direct representation to stand as antecedent to the generated focus semantic value, [AS WAS POINTED OUT EARLIER] contrastive topic is quite resiliant to infellicity.
 Many different potential elements could have been fellicitously focused, and it's hard to see how the conversational scoreboard could have all of these options ready to hand.
 The common response to this sort of worry is to appeal to accommodation.
 If the scoreboard does not contain the d-tree needed to provide the antecedent for the contrastive focus, then straightaway it comes about.
 This reliance on accommodation is not without its own set of issues, predominantly stemming from the unconstrained character of accommodation as a theoretical posit.

+**Productivity observation**

 But what I take to be the central issue with this sort of approach to the problem of contrastive topic in corrections is a conceptual one having to do with the role of corrections in discourse evolution.
 The question under discussion model of contrastive topic makes the discourse contribution of contrastive topic entirely backward looking.
 Whatever role the focus plays is just a matter of checking prior discourse for an antecedent to the focus generated alternative set.

-## Advancement or accommodation

 Focus has a distinctly *backward looking* function; it depends on, and responds to, previous moves in the conversation.
 So it makes sense that the most common analyses of focus interpretation assign it a *presuppositional* pragmatic function.
 Focus adds a *felicity condition* to the overall import of a sentence; the sentence is interpretable in situ only if material matching the focus semantic value of the sentence can be found in the previously constructed conversation.